MicrosoftDocs/memdocs/sccm/core/clients/manage/collections/manage-collections.md

  Associate one or more distribution point groups to members of the selected collection.
 For more information, see [Manage content and content infrastructure](/sccm/core/servers/deploy/configure/manage-content-and-content-infrastructure).

 #### Security
  Displays the administrative users who have permissions for the selected collection from associated roles and security scopes.
+For more information, see [Fundamentals of role-based administration](/sccm/core/understand/fundamentals-of-role-based-administration).

 #### Alerts
  Configure when alerts are generated for client status and Endpoint Protection.
 For more information, see [How to configure client status](/sccm/core/clients/deploy/configure-client-status) and [How to monitor Endpoint Protection](/sccm/protect/deploy-use/monitor-endpoint-protection).